Anjanas-dh/cheatsheets/javascript.md

 # javascript-cheatsheet
-A cheatsheet with all essentials, including ES6
+A cheatsheet with all essentials

 ## Comments
  Inline comments: